 Reporting Automation Future and Ultrasound Reporting Software

-Report Automation tools, such as those developed by Imorgon, complement these innovations by providing more consistent and standardized input.
-Adopting ultrasound reporting tools in Radiology improves reporting productivity and quality today and every day.
-Ultrasound reporting software will also complement other reporting automation efforts in the future.
+Report Automation tools, such as those developed by Imorgon, complement future innovations by providing consistent and standardized input.
+Adopting ultrasound reporting tools in Radiology improves reporting productivity and quality today and helps ensure improvements tomorrow.